 A missing pulse is a loss of read signal amplitude.
-A missing pulse exists when the base-to-peak read signal amplitude is less than 35 % of half the Average Signal Amplitude for the preceding 25,4 mm of tape.
+When a base-to-peak read signal amplitude is less than 35 % of half the Average Signal Amplitude (see 8.2) for the preceding 25,4 mm of tape, then these 25,4 mm constitute a missing pulse.
+This measurement shall be carried out in steps of 25,4 mm of track.